Vreath-core/vreath-cli/README.md

 - .get-chain-info
 The meta data about your blockchain is displayed.

-    - net_id: the network id.
-    - chain_id: the chain id.
+    - id: the node id. (default: 1)
-    - version: the version of your protocol.
+    - native_balance: the amount of native token(VRT).
-    - compatible_version: the compatible version of your protocol.
+    - unit_balance: the amount of unit token.
     - last_height: the height of the last block.
     - last_hash: the hash of the last block.